ansys/pyaedt/doc/source/API/visualization/plot.rst

 Graphics operations
 ===================

-You can use PyAEDT for postprocessing of AEDT results to display graphics object and plot data.
+PyAEDT enables powerful post-processing of AEDT results, allowing you to visualize graphics objects and plot data with ease.

 .. note::